 Opportunities for LEP and SWD Parents

 All parents are encouraged to attend school functions.
 Translators will be arranged for parents who speak languages other than English.
 Whenever possible, meetings are scheduled at the parent's convenience.
 Transportation can be arranged, if necessary.

 Parents with Limited English Proficiency, Disabilities, Migratory children

 Parents of children with limited English proficiency or disabilities are afforded opportunities to participate fully and freely in all education activities at school.
 Once the need is identified, assistance shall be provided.
 Whenever possible, information is sent home in native language.
-Bilingual staff members, parents, ESL instructors and even students are assigned as liaison between home and school.
-ORE partners with Interfaith Ministry and District Title I ESL Support Staff to support families.
-Additionally, ORE is handicapped accessible.
+Bilingual staff members, parents, ESL instructors and even students can serve as liaison between home and school.
+ORA partners with Interfaith Ministry and District Title I ESL Support Staff to support families.
+Additionally, ORA is handicapped accessible.